nlacortiglia25/bramson-workout-buddy/README.md

 ## Roadmap

 - [ ] Improve exercise classification with improved set of features and improved temporal analysis.
-- [ ] Expand motivational phrase library, currently limitted in personality and phrase variation.
+- [ ] Expand capabilities of motivation generator module, currently limitted in personality and phrase variation.
 - [ ] Deploy for desktop, raspberry pi, and possibly mobile devices.

 ---